 How do we evaluate the design?
 Typically, the first ones to approve it are the designers themselves.
 After that, other decision-makers give their opinion.
 Then, some users test it and give their feedback.

-Having few levels of approval is great, but all those opinions are rather subjective.
+Having a couple of levels of approval is great, but all those opinions are rather subjective.
 As a design agency, we always promote a data-driven approach.
-And in the case of measuring user experience, usability metrics are that essential data.
+And in the case of measuring user experience, usability metrics are essential data.

 What are usability metrics?